pouransamani/pouransamani.github.io/README.md

 Porch, Basement, Bath were Converted to total Square feet

       - Encoding
-features with quality order were transformed via ordinal labeling. the rest categorical-nominals using dummy encoding were transformed.
+features with quality order were transformed via ordinal labeling the rest categorical-nominals using dummy encoding were transformed

    - ### **Exploratory Data Analysis (EDA)**
    To understand data, first exploratory data analysis was performed.
 This will provide insights that will be useful in building prediction models. the goal is: